Cervical Cancer

 The diagnostic process when cervical cancer is suspected consists of the following steps:

-• Clinical exploration that includes inspection and palpation of the cervix.
+• Clinical examination including inspection and palpation of the cervix.

-• Colposcopy (magnifying glass) helps to see lesions invisible to the naked eye.
+• Colposcopy (magnification) helps to see lesions invisible to the naked eye.

-• Cytology, although essentially used for prevention, can contribute to the suspicion of cancer.
+• Cytology, although essentially used for prevention, can help in the suspicion of cancer.

-• Biopsy of any suspicious area using specific tweezers for this purpose, in the consultation room and without the need for anesthesia or using "diathermy handle" (electric scalpel) with local anesthesia also in the consultation room.
+• Biopsy of any suspicious area using specific forceps for this purpose, in the consultation room and without the need for anaesthesia or using a "diathermy loop" (electric scalpel) with local anaesthesia, also in the consultation room.

-• Conization: cone-shaped biopsy that allows a more complete study of the lesion than conventional biopsy.
+• Conisation: cone-shaped biopsy that allows a more complete study of the lesion than conventional biopsy.

 When it is not yet an invasive cancer ("in situ" carcinoma), it can be treated by conization or hysterectomy depending essentially on fertility desires and some prognostic findings evidenced after analysis.